 There have been over a dozen initiatives launched at the foundation to respond to evolving challenges.
 These initiatives have addressed issues like manufacturing skills, STEM education, local foods and learning technology.
 The biggest current interests are attracting major employers to rural North Carolina and community-based programs in specific regions.
 The latter of these interests relates to investments in the building blocks of economic growth, and Golden LEAF typically funds one to three of these programs per county and up to $1.5 million per county.
 All parts of North Carolina are considered for grants, but not every county will receive grants.

-In a recent fiscal year, the foundation budgeted $56.22 million for grantmaking.
-Most ($21 million) went to the Community-Based Grantmaking Initiative, and the second highest portion ($16 million) went to the Major Site Development Initiative.
+In a recent fiscal year, the foundation budgeted $73 million for grantmaking.
+Most supported the Community-Based Grantmaking Initiative, and the second highest portion supported the Major Site Development Initiative.
 Open grants typically don’t exceed $200,000, but there is no maximum grant limit in the Economic Catalyst program.
 Past grants can be viewed here.

 This Rocky Mount, North Carolina, foundation is also really pushing to help rural North Carolina students attend state colleges right now.
 This is why it has two scholarship programs that are open to high school seniors and community college transfer students from tobacco-dependent or economically dependent rural areas.